n-grubb/noahgrubb.com/src/site/projects/bonnevaux.md

 ---
 title: Bonnevaux Centre for Peace
 slug: bonnevaux
-description: A hand-crafted digital experience to support the meditation center's fundraising intiative's and event booking.
+description: A hand-crafted digital experience to support the meditation center's fundraising intiatives and event booking.
 ---

 <figure class="feature">